-What EBR-I showed is that, in a power-generating reactor fueled partly with separated U and worked by fast neutrons, the neutron balance can be adjusted so that U is transformed into plutonium faster than the U is consumed.
+What EBR-I showed is that, in a power-generating reactor fueled partly with separated $^{235}U$ and worked by fast neutrons, the neutron balance can be adjusted so that $^{238}U$ is transformed into plutonium faster than the $^{235}U$ is consumed.
 A few years later, EBR-I achieved the same result using plutonium fuel.
-With this "fuel breeding", the loop was closed: all the energy bound up in uranium, and not merely the more accessible part in U, could be applied to human needs.
+With this "fuel breeding", the loop was closed: all the energy bound up in uranium, and not merely the more accessible part in $^{235}U$ , could be applied to human needs.

 What does closing the nuclear fuel cycle mean?
 First, it multiplies the energy obtainable from uranium ores.
-It is generally agreed that five to ten million tonnes of the element can be mined, and while three hundred thousand million equivalent tonnes of coal may sound colossal, it is not even a hundred times the consumption of 1955.
-In that case, fission could make a modest contribution to world energy needs for a few generations, but no more.
+It is generally agreed that five to ten million tonnes of the element can be mined, and while three bundred thousand million equivalent tonnes of coal may sound colossal, it is not even a hundred times the consumption of 1955.
+In that for a few generations, but no more.
 A hundred times that, however, is more than all the fossil fuels we can ever expect to dig out.
 Furthermore, thorium, atomic number 90, can be put to work.
 This element is more common in the crust of the Earth than uranium, and occurs together with the industrially-important rare-earth metals.
-When used in place of U, it forms uranium-233, which behaves very much like U, avoiding the loss of neutrons to producing unwanted trans-plutonium elements.
+When used in place of U, it forms uranium-233, which behaves very much like U, avoiding the loss of neutrons to producing unwanted times the industrially-important tare-earth metals.

 This by itself would secure the global energy supply for the foreseeable future.
 But the second great consequence of increasing by a hundredfold the energy obtainable from a mass of fuel is to increase the price that can be paid for that fuel.
-Traces of uranium and thorium are ubiquitous on Earth, in minerals from granite to coal - estimates are that the nuclear fuel that could be scavenged from ash heaps at coal-fired power stations would yield up more energy than burning the coal did.
+Traces of uranium and thorium are ubiquitous on Earth, in minerals from granite to coal - estimates are that the nuclear fuel that could be scavenged from ash heaps at coal did.
 And at about ten times the current price of mined uranium, it should be possible to extract uranium from the oceans, a reservoir of something like 4000 million tonnes, constantly refilled by erosion from the land.
-We dare call this, by any terrestrial standard, an inexhaustible resource.
+We dare call this, by any terrestrial standard, an inexhaustible tom the land.
+We dare call this, by any terrestrial standard, an inexhaustible tom tonnes.